 - Configurations (e.g., set-up of widgets, menus, formulas, etc.).

 - Analyzed contrast range on content-bearing graphics/illustrations and made them available.

 - Adjusted visual elements, fonts, etc. in accordance with WCAG 2.1.

 Also, the solution should be adjusted to function with the screen reader NVDA.
-In addition, the possibility to print stylesheets on the site was implemented to give the option of printing pages with menus and sidebars, etc. hidden.
+In addition, the possibility of printing stylesheets on the site was implemented to give the option of printing pages with menus, sidebars, etc. hidden.